Shea butter: benefits, harm, use

 - contains the main beauty vitamins - A and E, and thanks to them, is able to smooth out wrinkles;

-- retinol in the composition of this oil has a good effect on the complexion, evens it out and makes it fresher;
+- the retinol in this oil has a good effect on the complexion, evens it out and makes it look fresher;

-- makes skin wake up and start producing collagen on your own;
+- forces skin wake up and start producing collagen on your own;

 - makes the skin smooth and velvety;